Features: Harriman State Park, Howell, Brooks and Blackcap Mountains, and the Torrey Memorial on Long Mountain

 5.60 Just before a small stream the trail turns left, leaves the woods, and turns right to cross a road (OP Charlie Road) near a West Point entrance gate.
 Continue through the wide grassy berme along Route 6.
 The trail veers to the right and crosses a clearing on a diagonal to the northwest.
 At the opposite side of the clearing, there is a telephone pole at the end of an abandoned paved road (the old Route 6).

-6.45 Reach a barricade across the road with a small vehicle turnaround on the opposite side.
+6.45 Reach a barricade across the road with a small vehicle turnaround just beyond, on the right.
 The trail continues straight ahead on what is now known as Estrada Road, a quiet residential street, past several houses.
 Thomas Estrada-Palma, the first president of Cuba (1902-06), lived here from 1879 to 1902 while he headed a junta that financed the Cuban Revolution.

 7.40 Continue straight, staying on Estrada Road.
 In 200 feet, in sight of the New York State Thruway, turn right onto Abrams Road.
 Pass Stone Gate Road on the right.